drenedo/johndeere/README.md

 ### End to end test

 Some people could think that this end-to.end test style is not a real end to end tests, I'm in that group.
 But I think that it is a productive way, configure all the infrastructure to run a real end-to-end test involves a lot of work.

+### Rounding values in the aggregation

+Values store in the database are rounded to two decimal places.
+This assumption could lost some precision.

 ## Requirements